 Location: Underway to Cocos Keeling in the Indian Ocean

-Today has been a fairly regular day of watches, I was on from 0300 until 0600 which included sunrise.
-The sunrise coincided with the moon fall this morning which was one of the most amazing things I have ever seen.
-The unmatched break of the day makes me really think about my time out at sea, and instill a sense of accomplishment and awe for where I am and what we, the entire crew and staff of Argo are doing.
-We are undertaking a huge task, crossing the Indian Ocean, though sometimes seems a bit less daunting because of the way it is broken up.
-The day was filled with classes, PSCT where we learned about planning a passage which I have done before but will do again in much further detail.
+Today has been a fairly regular day of watches.
+I was on from 0300 until 0600, which included sunrise.
+The sunrise coincided with the moon’s fall this morning which was one of the most amazing things I have ever seen.
+The unmatched break of the day makes me really think about my time out at sea and instill a sense of accomplishment and awe for where I am and what we, the entire crew and staff of Argo, are doing.
+We are undertaking a huge task, crossing the Indian Ocean, though sometimes it seems a bit less daunting because of how it is broken up.
+The day was filled with classes, PSCT, where we learned about planning a passage which I have done before but will do again in much further detail.
 We also had a class in Oceanography in plate tectonics, which I always enjoy.
-What is most amazing is that with every hour we get closer to being in the middle of the Indian Ocean, and effectively the middle of nowhere.
+What is most amazing is that with every hour, we get closer to being in the middle of the Indian Ocean, and effectively the middle of nowhere.
 There has been a lot of studying for me the past few days, but nothing more than an average college day.
-Watch is back on tonight at 2100, which is my least favorite watch but I am sure that everyone one on my watch is looking forward to the story that I have prepared, watch team two (Beaks, Kris, Joe, Louis, Louise, Grace, Nora and I) have started to tell stories which correspond to the letters of the alphabet, I have the letter P tonight.
+Watch is back on tonight at 2100, which is my least favorite watch, but I am sure that everyone on my watch is looking forward to the story that I have prepared.
+Watch team two (Beaks, Kris, Joe, Louis, Louise, Grace, Nora, and I) have started to tell stories that correspond to the letters of the alphabet.
+I have the letter P tonight.
 Maybe a story about Paris is in order.
 Good night all.